At Heritage Crossing, we provide all levels of palliative and hospice care.

 What is hospice?

 Hospice is not a place or an organization; it is a philosophy and a defining model for compassionate medical and comfort care.
-Hospice care is centered on a goal-focused plan of care for each individual patient in their last months of life and support for their families, friends and caregivers.
-Hospice care focuses on comfort, dignity and symptoms management, when cure is not possible, and provides physical, emotional and spiritual care based on the unique needs and preferences of each person.
+Hospice care is centered on a goal-focused plan of care for each individual patient in their last months of life while providing support for their families, friends and caregivers.
+Hospice care focuses on comfort, dignity and symptom management when cure is not possible, and provides physical, emotional and spiritual care based on the unique needs and preferences of each person.

 When is the right time for hospice care?